-The most iconic spot in Ottawa for a postcard worthy Tulip Festival pic is in front of the Parliament of Canada.
-Get up close to Centre Block and as low an angle as you can to snap a photo of the blooming tulips with the Peace Tower in the background.
-This is an epic shot you won’t want to miss!
+The most iconic spot in Ottawa for a postcard-worthy Tulip Festival pic is on Parliament Hill.
+Get up close to Centre Block and as low an angle as you can to snap a photo of the blooming tulips with the neo-gothic Peace Tower in the background.
+Perhaps try to get all those elements into a selfie?

 Tip: Stop by on a Wednesday during the noon hour and you might see hundreds of people doing yoga on the lawn in front of Parliament (weather permitting) – another great photo opp!

-Got a great pic from this year’s festival?
-Enter our Ottawa in Bloom photo contest and win one of 3 great prizes!
+Got a great pic from this year’s Canadian Tulip festival?
+Enter our Ottawa in Bloom photo contest and win one of four great Ottawa prizes!